-ING Groep NV (INGA), seeking to sell its asset-management division in Asia, has approached potential buyers including Sumitomo Mitsui Financial Group Inc. (8316) and Invesco Ltd. (IVZ), four people with knowledge of the matter said.
+ING Groep NV (INGA), seeking to sell its asset-management division in Asia, has approached potential buyers including Sumitomo Mitsui Financial Group Inc. (8316) and Invesco Ltd. (IVZ:US), four people with knowledge of the matter said.

 The largest Dutch financial-services company has sent information on the unit to potential bidders that may also include Commonwealth Bank of Australia (CBA), Bank of New York Mellon Corp.
-(BK) and Schroders Plc (SDR), said the people, who declined to be identified as the process is confidential.
+(BK:US) and Schroders Plc (SDR), said the people, who declined to be identified as the process is confidential.
 ING is asking for non-binding offers by around late May, one person said.

 ING’s Asian asset-management business is worth about 500 million euros ($655 million), according to an estimate by Hans Pluijgers, an Amsterdam-based analyst at Credit Agricole Cheuvreux.
 The company is under European Union orders to sell its insurance and investment management businesses before the end of 2013, after receiving state aid in 2008 and 2009.